 - Patient’s name, address, phone number and emergency contact

 - Responsible party information

-- Insurance information including cards, which will be copied
+- Insurance information — including a card that will be copied for our files.

 - Employer information for insurance verification